Previous article: « Earn a Profit Paying Your Taxes with a Credit Card

 But what if you cannot meet the tax deadline?
-Now that the tax season is winding down, it’s a good time to review how and when to file for an extension, as well as the possible delays in filing and receiving your refunds.
+There are certain circumstances when a person needs to file for an extension from the April 15 filing deadline.
+If you won’t meet the tax deadline today, it’s a good time to review how and when to file for an extension, as well as the possible delays in filing and receiving your refunds.

 We all know the significance of the April tax deadline, but what about June 15 and October 15?